-Copilot also has an app marketplace that allows you to integrate any existing tools you may already be using.
+Copilot also has an app marketplace that allows you to integrate any existing tools you may already be using (in a secure environment).
 For example, you can easily integrate DocuSign for contracts, Stripe for invoicing and subscriptions, and Airtable for task management.

 - No-code client portal builder

 - Integrations with your favorite apps

 - Helpdesk/FAQs/Knowledge base management

 If you’re a freelancer, agency, or client-based business that wants to create dedicated client portals with a clean and modern user interface (UI), you should definitely take Copilot for a spin and check it out for yourself.

 - Pricing: Free plan, $8/month (per user) billed annually for business features